How to keep Your camper cool- survive vanlife when it’s crazy HOT

 NEED GEAR?
 If you need any kit or essentials for motorhoming in Europe, here’s what we recommend and where to find it

-It might be common sense, but the higher in altitude you go, the cooler the air will be.
-Don’t be fooled- you can still get sunburn up a mountain, but living in a van will be much more bearable.
+Don’t be fooled- you can still get sunburn up a mountain, but living in a van and summer road trips will be much more bearable in the cooler air.

 Some of our favourite summer mountain destinations include: